Explicit Expressions for Iterates of Power Series: Introduction

-The problem of expressing repeated self-composition, or \emph{iteration}, of an invertible power series $f$, denoted by $f^s$, can be traced back to Caylay (1860) \cite{Cayley}.
-This issue was further expanded when iteration was extended to $s\in\C$, a concept known as \emph{fractional iteration}.
-Despite its long history, the literature on there expression remains sparse due to the inherent difficulties in directly addressing the problem.
-To overcome these challenges, Schröder (1872) \cite{Schroder} and Jabotinsky (1963) \cite{Jabo1963} used different techniques to establish distinct formulas for the fractional iteration of $f$ when $f'(0) = 1$.
-Schröder used an intriguing identity due to Cayley \cite{Cayley}, while Jabotinsky expanded on the matrices used by Schur and Schiffer \cite{Schur1,Schiffer}, now recognized as \emph{Jabotinsky matrices}.
-Unbeknownst to Jabotinsky, Tambs (1927) \cite{Tambs,Lavoie} had arrived at the same results decades earlier, with a laborious proof, but without the condition on $f'(0)$.
+The set of formal power series is closed under addition, multiplication and, as a corollary, under composition as well.
+This makes it meaningful to study repeated self-composition -- \emph{iteration} -- of a compositionally invertible power series $f$, denoted $f^s$ for $s\in\N := \{0, 1, 2, \dots\}$.
+Investigations on this problem trace back to Cayley (1860) \cite{cayley1860}.
+This topic became even more intriguing once authors noticed the natural extension of iteration to complex values $s\in\C$, a generalization sometimes known as \emph{fractional iteration}.
+Despite its long history, explicit formulas for fractional iterates remain relatively rare in the literature, owing to the substantial difficulty of tackling the issue directly.
+To overcome the challenges, Schröder (1870) \cite{schroeder1871} and Jabotinsky (1963) \cite{jabotinsky1963} used different techniques yielding distinct formulas for the fractional iterates of $f$ when $f'(0) = 1$.
+Schröder relied on an intriguing identity of Cayley \cite{cayley1860}, whereas Jabotinsky used a matrix representation of power series due to Bennett \cite{bennett1915}, sometimes referred to as \emph{Jabotinsky matrices}.
+Unbeknownst to Jabotinsky, Tambs Lyche \cite{tambslyche1927,lavoie1981} had arrived at the same results in 1927, with a more involved proof, but without the condition on $f'(0)$.

-Using a novel technique from the theory of \emph{umbral calculus}, we unify these two approaches.
-Specifically, we employ a generalization of Jabotinsky matrices, constructed in \cite{OUC}, that enables the derivation of both Jabotinsky's and Schröder's formulas.
-Furthermore, utilizing \emph{$q$-calculus}, we will expand these findings to situations where $q \defeq f'(0) \neq 1$.
-This will shorten Tambs' proof while establishing the generalization of Schröder's formula.
-The resulting novel expressions for the \emph{iterative logarithms} will be computed.
+In \Cref{s:preli}, we introduce a new technique from the theory of \emph{umbral calculus} that unifies the two approaches.
+Specifically, in \Cref{s:frac1} we employ a generalization of Jabotinsky matrices, that enables the derivation of both Jabotinsky's and Schröder's formulas.
+Then, utilizing \emph{$q$-calculus}, in \Cref{s:schrodergen,s:jabogen} we extend these findings to situations where $q := f'(0)$ is not necessarily equal to $1$.
+This not only shortens Tambs Lyche's original proof but also establishes the general form of Schröder's formula.
+In addition, in \Cref{s:monkam} we demystify the recent formula for discrete iterates proposed by Monkam (2021) \cite{monkam2020} that we generalize to fractional iterates in \Cref{s:monkamgen}.
+Finally, the corresponding new expressions for the \emph{iterative logarithm} are computed in \Cref{s:itlog}.

-We also intend to demystify the recent formula for discrete iterates proposed by Monkam (2021) \cite{Monkam} and derive a new one based on a minor theory on polynomials resembling that of Bell, which we outline in this study.

-In the last section, we rapidly solve an extension of Rota's third problem \cite{FOC} with our findings.